Children’s Dentistry in Northampton

 As soon as the first tooth appears, teeth should always be thoroughly brushed twice daily.
 They should be brushed for at least two minutes with an electric toothbrush and at least three minutes by hand.

 Should we buy our child an electric toothbrush?
-How much toothpaste should we use?

 To ensure strong healthy teeth and to develop good lifelong dental habits it is important to brush a child’s teeth as soon as they appear in the mouth.